 It is, of course, full of morality, religion, social position, symbols, myths, group dances, and women’s bodies.

-That story of social dance has shaped us, and when I look at the dance conference “Women: Dancing Body” animated by Béatrice Massin and Marina Nordera, scientific director of the exhibition “The construction of femininity in dance”, I do not can not help but think that we come from far, but our trip is not over yet.
+That story of social dance has shaped us, and if you look at the conference “Women: Dancing Body” animated by Béatrice Massin and Marina Nordera, scientific director of the exhibition “The construction of femininity in dance”, you’ll see that we come from far, but we are not arrived yet.